MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-cloud-block-timeout-period-microsoft-defender-antivirus.md

 [Block at first sight](configure-block-at-first-sight-microsoft-defender-antivirus.md) and its prerequisites must be enabled before you can specify an extended timeout period.

-## Specify the extended timeout period using Microsoft Defender for Endpoint security settings management
+## Specify the extended timeout period using Microsoft Defender for Endpoint with Endpoint Security Policies
 You can specify the cloud block timeout period with the Microsoft Defender for Endpoint security settings management.

 1. Go to the Microsoft Defender for Endpoint portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.
 2. Select **Endpoints** > **Configuration management** > **Endpoint security policies**
 3. Select **Create new Policy**
 4. Under **Select Platform** choose: "Windows 10, Windows 11, and Windows Server"
-5. Under **Select Template** choose "Microsoft Defender Antivirus"
+5. Under **Select Template** choose: "Microsoft Defender Antivirus"
 6. Select **Create policy**
-7. Enter a name and descripiont and select **Next**
+7. Enter a name and description and select **Next**
-8. From the Defender dropdown go to **Cloud Extended Timeout** and toggle it on
+8. From the **Defender** dropdown go to **Cloud Extended Timeout** and toggle it on
 9. Specify the extended time, in seconds, from 1 second to 50 seconds.
 Whatever you specify is added to the default 10 seconds.
 10. Select **Next** and **Save** to finish configuring your policy.